AlahmadiQ8/Network-Partitioning/readme.md

 * any self looping node is ignored

 * any pair of outgoing and incoming node can only appear once, any additional pairs are ignored

-* if program is stuck in infinite loop, it is most likely that you chose an inappropriate number of clusters

 * currently, the user must hardcode parameters in main()